DavidMercier/NIMS/doc/models_thin_films.rst

 With :math:`H_\text{f}` the hardness of the film, :math:`H_\text{s}` the hardness of the substrate and :math:`a + b = 1`. :math:`a` varies from :math:`1` when the hardness is not affected by the substrate, to :math:`0` when the indentation depth is approaching the film thickness.

+According to Veprek-Heijman M.G.J. and Veprek S., the Bückle's rule is not valid in the case of superhard coatings the deformation of a softer substrate, such as steel [#Veprek_2016]_.
+To obtain correct measurements of the hardness of superhard coatings (H ≥ 40 GPa) their thickness must be sufficiently large (typically 5–7 μm or more on steel and about 3 μm on Si or cemented carbide).
+In the case of ultrahard coatings (H ≥ 80 GPa), the thickness should be even larger.

 Kao and Byrne (1981)
 ---------------------------